ozwaldorf/mee6-miner/README.md

 The idea is that work always gaurantees at least 100-300 coins, and the dice roll is a bonus.

 - Worst case scenario, you lose 50 coins, but net 50-250 overall
+- Middle case scenario, you draw, and net 100-300 overall
-- Middle case scenario, you win 50 coins, and net 150-350 overall
+- Better case scenario, you win 50 coins, and net 150-350 overall
 - Best case scenario, you win doubles at 100 coins, and net 200-400 overall